madroxdupe42/peacefulscience.org/content/articles/covid-19-created-designed.md

 In the end, if God *created* all things, then in this sense He *designed* us all.
 Considering the theology of viruses, we should still be clear; creation is not design and design is not creation.

-Edited March 12, 2020 to clarify distinction between the virus SARS-CoV-2 and the disease COVID-19 that it causes.
+Edited March 12, 2020 to clarify the distinction between the virus SARS-CoV-2 and the disease COVID-19 that it causes.
 Thanks to Zachary Ardern for catching this mistake.
+{.editor-note}